plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_mad.md

 po.plot.imshow(channelwise_diffs_mad, col_wrap=3, title=titles, vrange="auto0");
 ```

 In the top row, we can see that the difference between the initial and original images is noise, randomly distributed across the image, with no structure.
 Given that the initial image is the original plus normally-distributed noise, that must be true.
-In the bottom row, the pattern has shifted, with the differences grouping together somewhat.
+In the bottom row, the pattern has shifted, with the differences grouping together somewhat (also note the pixel value range is different between the top and bottom rows).
 However, this difference does not look like a {glue}`category_name`, or similar.
 At this point we can safely conclude the synthesized image is an adversarial example of the network.

 +++